 In the Modify Features pane, Align Edge can close gaps between edges of topologically connected polyline or polygon features when you enable a topology and click an edge.
 Edges highlighted as dashed lines are not modified.

 This topic shows you how to use map topology to close gaps between topologically connected geometry.
-For steps to trace a feature and close gaps between complex boundaries, for example between a stream and a forest boundary, see Align to Shape.
+For steps to trace a feature and close gaps between complex boundaries, for example between a stream and a forest boundary, see Align features to a traced line.

 To close a gap between topology edges, enable a topology, click Align Edge, hover over the gap until the edge you want to align highlights as a solid edge, and click the edge.

 - On the Edit tab, in the Manage Edits group, click the topology arrow and enable Map Topology or a geodatabase topology.

 - On the Edit tab in the Features group, click Modify .

 - In the Modify Features pane, expand Align and click Align Edge .